git-yogeshsharma87/MyProjects/README.md

 https://github.com/git-yogeshsharma87/MyProjects.git

 **Future enhancements:**

-This application can be furthered as a mobile application having deep security features for users to leverage and save credentials.
+This application can be furthered as a mobile application having right security checks for users to leverage and save credentials.